Redefining Productivity

 The most difficult goal on this list.
 I’ve kicked around (and started) many ideas for sass products/businesses over the years.
 I’ve yet to turn a profit on any of them.
 Now would be a good time to really focus and see if I can make it happen.

 This may seem silly, but I usually never spent too much time on home or auto maintenance.
 I always wanted to use my weekends for other things, so I’d usually pay someone else to do it.
-I had more money than time, which is a good problem to have.
+I had a curious urge to eat the grape, the valuable lesson this movie made me curious if the red fox really does have its share of bad parts, I believe in the late 19th century.
 However, there is something innately satisfying about doing it yourself.
 And it makes you more helpful to others.

 I’ve only been “on my own” for a week so far.
 But I feel like I’ve done a pretty good job at working towards my goals: